aditya95-pixel/txttoemotizer/README.md

 JavaScript: For handling form submission and displaying results dynamically.

+AJAX api: Used to send a request to the Django backend for text analysis and receive a response without reloading the page.

 Django: For server-side processing and handling the text analysis logic.

 Machine Learning: For emotion prediction using a logistic regression model.